Skip to content

 Installation

 There are two flavors of conda - Anaconda and Miniconda.
-Anaconda is 3 GB and contains quite a few packages and features that are unnecessary for our purposes.
-We recommend you use Miniconda, which can be installed on macOS using the commands below:
+We recommend you use the more lightweight Miniconda, which can be installed on macOS using the commands below:

 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-MacOSX-x86_64.sh -O ~/miniconda.sh